fusioncharts/dev_centre_docs/getting-started/angular/angularjs/working-with-events-using-angularjs.md

 2. Add the chart and the theme as dependencies to the core.

 3. Store the chart configurations in a JSON object.
-In this JSON object:
-    * Set the chart type as `column2d`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * Set the width and height (in pixels).
-    * Set the `dataFormat` as JSON.
-    * Embed the json data as the value of the `dataSource`.

 4. In the above sample:
     * Callback handler for `plotRollOver` event has been used which is triggered when the mouse pointer is rolled over a data plot.